tauri-apps/plugins-workspace/plugins/os/permissions/autogenerated/reference.md

 |`deny-platform`|Denies the platform command without any pre-configured scope.|
 |`allow-version`|Enables the version command without any pre-configured scope.|
 |`deny-version`|Denies the version command without any pre-configured scope.|
+|`default`|This permission set configures which
+operating system information are available to gather from the frontend.

+#### Granted Permissions

+All information except the host name are available.

+|